willievaldez/abacus-webdriver/README.md

 If you prefer not to globally install abacus, you can call execute your tests by typing `./node_modules/.bin/abacus`.
 You can specify a config file, for example one called `local.json`, by typing `./node_modules/.bin/abacus local.json`

-The third (and my personal favorite) way is to add an npm script alias in your `package.json` file. in your scripts section, add the following line:
+The third (and my personal favorite) way is to add an npm script alias in your `package.json` file.
+In your scripts section, add the following line:
 ```json
   "scripts": {